muthuganeshece/CVProjects/README.md

 ## Detection of Hydrogen Buildup
 - Characterization study on sequence of images to detect hydrogen combustion

+## Visibility Estimation
+- Edge detection based Visibility Estimation algorithm is used

 # Motion Debluring of Scintillator based Optical images from an X-ray source
 - **Tools and Libraries:**